Indonesia: Market Profile

 Major Economic Indicators

-- Indonesia was Hong Kong’s 23th largest export market in the first three months of 2016.
-Hong Kong exports to Indonesia dropped by 10.9% YoY to US$588 million during this period.
+- Indonesia was Hong Kong’s 21st largest export market in the first three months of 2017.
+Hong Kong exports to Indonesia increased by 26.8% YOY to US$746 million during this period.

 Current Economic Situation

-Indonesia is the largest economy in the 10-nation ASEAN , followed by Thailand.
-Service and industry are Indonesia’s main economic drivers, accounting for 44% and 43% of GDP respectively, with the remaining 13% attributable to agriculture.
+Indonesia is the largest economy in the 10-nation ASEAN, followed by Thailand.
+Service and industry are Indonesia’s main economic drivers, accounting for 46% and 40% of GDP respectively, with the remaining 14% attributable to agriculture.
 Major sectors include manufacturing (tobacco, food and beverages, transport equipment and machinery), mining, construction, transport and communication, finance and real estate.

 President Joko Widodo (also known as Jokowi) took office in October 2014 with an aim to boost the economy and improve infrastructure and public services.
-In less than one year in into his term, Jokowi reshuffled the Cabinet in August 2015 in the face of criticisms for failing to revive growth, including the appointment of a former central bank governor as chief economic minister.
+To accelerate growth, President Jokowi reshuffled the Cabinet in 2016, with the notable appointment of an ex World Bank economist to head the country’s finance ministry.

 Since September 2015, the Indonesian government has been releasing a series of economic stimulus packages to boost investment through deregulation and fiscal incentives, including streamlining approval and procurement procedures for infrastructure projects, a temporary reduction in tax on revalued fixed assets and cuts to energy prices.
-In April 2016, the 12th package was released with a focus on enhancing the ease of doing business for SMEs by cutting the number of procedures for establishing a business from 94 to 49 and the number of permits from nine to six.
-To further stimulate the economy, the government plans to cut corporate income tax rate to 20% from 25%.
+In November 2016, the Indonesian government announced its 14th economic stimulus packages to provide incentives to the e-commerce and creative industries.

-In 2016, the minimum wage of Indonesian saw an average increase of 12%, while Jakarta, the country’s capital, raised the minimum wage by 14.8% to IDR 3.1 million (about US$226).
+In 2017, the minimum wage of Indonesian saw an average increase of 8.3%, with Jakarta, the country’s capital, raised the minimum wage to IDR 3.4 million (about US$252).
 In addition to higher minimum wages, investors would have to take into account the country’s overall business environment.
-According to the World Bank’s Ease of Doing Business Index 2016, Indonesia ranked 109 out of 189 economies, advancing five places in the rankings compared with the previous year.
-In particular, starting a business and enforcing contracts are seen as the main difficulties of doing business in Indonesia.
+According to the World Bank’s Ease of Doing Business Index 2017, Indonesia ranked 91 out of 190 economies, advancing 15 places in the rankings compared with the previous year.
+Starting a business and enforcing contracts were seen as the main difficulties of doing business in Indonesia.

-Indonesia’s major trading partners include Japan, China, Singapore and the US.
+Indonesia’s major trading partners include China, Japan, Singapore and the US.
 Major exports were mineral fuels, machinery and transport equipment and manufactured goods.
-The country’s exports remained weak in 2015, dropping by 14.6% to US$150.3 billion due to low commodity prices and a 12.3% fall in electrical machinery exports.
-In the same period, Indonesia’s imports contracted by 19.9% to US$172.7 billion.
+The country’s exports remained weak in 2016, dropping by 3.9% to US$144.5 billion due to low commodity prices.
+In the same period, Indonesia’s imports stood at US$135.7 billion, down 4.9%.
 Major imports included machinery, electrical equipment, iron and steel.

 The Investment Coordinating Board of Indonesia (BKPM), the official foreign investment promotion agency, is responsible for issuing foreign investment licences and improving the investment climate.
 It provides one-stop services for foreign investors in the licensing process.
-Currently, FDI in Indonesia is governed by the Negative Investment List (DNI) under Presidential Regulation 39/2014, which stipulates the sectors that are open, wholly or partially to foreign investment.
-The DNI is reviewed every 3 years.
-In the latest revision (2014), a key change introduced by the latest DNI is the reduction of the permitted level of foreign ownership in storage, warehousing and distribution activities, which previously allowed 100% foreign ownership and are now capped at 33%.
-However, the sectors that are further liberalised include pharmaceuticals manufacturing, telecommunication services, and construction of public land transport and cargo terminals.
+Currently, FDI in Indonesia is governed by the Negative Investment List (DNI), which stipulates the sectors that are open, wholly or partially to foreign investment.

 Indonesia is a member of the World Trade Organisation (WTO) since 1995, and has since then been lowering tariffs and non-tariff trade barriers.
 Import tariffs are mostly imposed on an ad valorem basis in Indonesia.
-The import duty ranges between 0-20% for most items, except for certain food items, tobacco and cars, which have duties ranging from 30% to 150%.
+The import duty ranges between 0-20% for most items, except for certain items such as alcohol, tobacco and cars, which face duties up to 150%.

 However, exports to the free trade zones (FTZ) in Batam, Bintan and Karimun (south of Singapore) are free of import tariffs, VAT and luxury goods tax.
 These FTZ, particularly Batam, are popular offshore production bases for Singapore manufacturers.